The Cardboard Countess

 urban spine was creating sites specific theater before it was a recognized term.
 Lie With Me, was a sold out success.
 Sooz was the highest grossing Fringe play in Toronto in 2001, which subsequently played in BC, and resulted in a short film that CBC.
 Happy, and Run, both of which garnered critical acclaim and hold-overs.
 CAEA contacted urban spine to become an Equity Theater due to the quality of their shows.
 Middleschoolandia was an instant hit in Los Angeles.

-PEI Press release
+Fundy Press release